The Joy of Sect: Reception

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide commented that the episode was "an odd one" with "a lot of good moments", and went on to state that it was "a nice twist to see Burns determined to be loved".
-However, the book also noted that "The Joy of Sect" is "another one where the central joke isn't strong enough to last the whole episode".
+The authors of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide commented that the episode was "an odd one" with "a lot of good moments", and went on to state that it was "a nice twist to see Burns determined to be loved".

+Alasdair Wilkins praises the character development: "Marge is the character who understands herself best.
+Some of that probably has to do with her faith, which is particularly relevant here, but it’s more universal than that.
+On a really basic level, Marge doesn’t need external validation in the way the other Simpsons do, and that gives her the strength of character to escape the Movementarians, even when it involves evading a Prisoner-inspired gantlet."

 In a lesson plan developed at St Mary's College, Durham titled An Introduction to Philosophy: The Wit and Wisdom of Lisa Simpson, the episode is described in a section on "False Prophets" as applicable for "...studying the more outrageous manifestations of 'religion' or those simply alert to the teachings of Christ on the subject".